tharrry/vh-container/README.md

 Docker Container for Vault Hunters Minecraft Modpack

 The docker on first run will download the same version as tagged of Vault Hunters and install it.
 This can take a while as the Forge installer can take a bit to complete.
 You can watch the logs and it will eventually finish.

 After the first run it will simply start the server.

 ## Requirements

-- Make sure that the EULA  is set to `true`
+- Make sure that the environment variable EULA is set to `true`
 - `/data` mounted to a persistent disk volume - otherwise your world will not be saved !!!
     - Examples:
         - Anonymous volume `-v :/data`